Maharashtra Assembly Election 2019: How to find your name in electoral roll and locate polling booth to vote today - Firstpost

 - Android users can download the mobile application from google play store

-- IPhone users may visit App Store and search for voter helpline, or click here
+- iPhone users may visit the App Store and search for voter helpline, or click here

 Click here for detailed coverage of Assembly Elections 2019